 Why no photography?

 While many forms of digital art are eligible for the Waterhouse Prize, works of art that are photographs are not eligible.
-We encourage artists to consider entering their photographic work to the South Australian Museum’s The Australian Geographic ANZANG Nature Photographer of the Year competition.
+We encourage artists to consider entering their photographic work to the South Australian Museum’s Australian Geographic Nature Photographer of the Year competition.

 What are the judging criteria?